Colloquium: Quantum anomalous Hall effect: QAH Effect Research Challenges

-In this Article, we have focused our attention on quasi-2D electron systems in which the QAH effect has already been realized.
-Below we discuss theoretical possibilities that have been proposed over the years, but not yet realized.
-The list of mechanisms mentioned below is far from exhaustive.
-The QAH mechanisms that are currently completely unanticipated are likely to emerge in the coming years.
+In this Article, we have focused our attention on quasi-2D electron systems in which the QAH effect has already been observed.
+Below we discuss \am{some theoretical ideas that have been proposed over the years, but not yet realized in experiment.
+The list of possibilities mentioned below is far from exhaustive, especially since new QAH mechanisms that are currently completely unanticipated are likely to emerge in the coming years.}